 The biggest concern for market players is that a “hard Brexit” would leave Britain out of the single market and cause economic slowdown, enough to send Britain into a recession.
 If that happens, the Bank of England (BOE) would also need to ease its policies to stimulate economic activity.

-Meanwhile Finance Minister Philip Hammond revealed that U.K. businesses which have multi-year funding from the EU will have their guaranteed payments after Brexit.
+Meanwhile, Finance Minister Philip Hammond revealed that U.K. businesses that have multi-year funding from the EU will have their guaranteed payments after Brexit.
 In a speech, he said that

 The Treasury will offer a guarantee to bidders whose projects meet UK priorities and value for money criteria that if they secure multi-year EU funding before we exit we will guarantee those payments after Britain has left the EU.